zhaojj2209/tp/docs/UserGuide.md

 Format: `edit-bookmark INDEX [t/TITLE] [a/AMOUNT] [c/CATEGORY...]`

 * `INDEX` allows you to choose which bookmark expense to edit by specifying its position in the bookmark expenses list.
 * `TITLE`, `AMOUNT` and `CATEGORY` allow you to specify the updated bookmark expense information.
   None of them are mandatory, but at least one must be specified.
+  If any `CAEGORY` is specified, it will replace all of the bookmark expense's existing categories.
   For parameters that have been omitted, the value will remain unchanged.

 > :bulb: &nbsp; To remove all categories from a bookmark expense, simply use `c/` with no category name following it.